Mantas-2155X/AI_UnlockPlayerHeight/README.md

 * Align camera position with players height
 * Set player height according to card (seperate for Roam and H)
 * Set player height according to custom value (seperate for Roam and H)
+* Male slider is now available in the charamaker

 **Download:**
 * Download the latest `AI_UnlockPlayerHeight.dll` from https://github.com/Mantas-2155X/AI_UnlockPlayerHeight/releases